 Driver ID Systems Yield Positive Outcomes

 The solution to this problem?
-Rather than tracking only vehicle data, choose a mobile resource-management solution with driver ID capabilities that follow your drivers from vehicle to vehicle.
+Rather than tracking only vehicle data, choose a fleet management solution with driver ID capabilities that follow your drivers from vehicle to vehicle.

 How does a driver identification system enable this proactive response?
 The system: